ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ```

 #### Embed render start trigger (`"on": "render-start"`)
-Use this configuration to fire a request when this document's or a specified embed's receive render-start signal.
+Use this configuration to fire a request when the document or a specified embed emit `render-start` signal.
 This
-signal is emited the earliest when the runtime can confirm that a document or an embed have started rendering.
+signal is emited as soon as it's possible to confirm that the rendering has been started.
 Typically
 this happens as soon as the main JavaScript of the document gets a callback.
+Notice, that not all embed types emit
+`render-start` signal.

 For a document, the trigger is specified as:
 ```javascript